coldshrine/study-notes/books/radical-focus.md

 **OKRs aren't about hitting targets, but about learning what you are really capable of.
 Failure is positive indicator of stretching.**

 ## Setting a rhythm of execution

+It's important to have a cadence of commitment and celebration.
+Each Monday, the team should meet to check in on progress against OKRs, and commit to the tasks that will help the company meet its Objective.
+A format of four key quadrants is recommended: